mlehotay/ier/IER/_work/abstracts.md

 ## **Abstract**

-Informational Experiential Realism (IER v10.0) affirms **physical monism**: there exists exactly one objective physical reality governed by mind-independent law.
+Informational Experiential Realism (IER v10.6) affirms **physical monism**: there exists exactly one objective physical reality governed by mind-independent law.
 At the same time, IER entails **experiential pluralism**: many distinct, internally lawful experiential worlds can exist simultaneously as organizational regimes within that single reality.

-This paper explains how experiential pluralism gives rise to **meaning**, **narrative recurrence**, and **canonical story forms** without invoking idealism, dualism, symbolic realism, or ontological inflation.
+This document explains how **meaning**, **narrative recurrence**, and **canonical forms of significance** arise under experiential pluralism without invoking idealism, symbolic realism, or ontological inflation.
+Under IER, Unified Experiential Fields (UEFs) do not generate reality; they generate **worlds-for-systems** — coherent experiential regimes structured by intrinsic informational constraint.

-Under IER, Unified Experiential Fields (UEFs) do not generate reality.
-They generate **worlds-for-systems** — internally coherent experiential regimes structured by intrinsic informational constraint.
-Narrative, instinct, and cultural meaning are shown to be **stable informational attractors** that encode how experiential systems behave under unavoidable constraint.
+Meaning is shown to be an **organizational phenomenon**: a stable way intrinsic constraint is structured so that a system can continue coherently over time.
+Narrative, instinct, and cultural symbolism are explained as **informational attractors** that recur because there are only limited stable ways for intrinsic constraint to organize without collapse.

-IER thus explains why meaning feels deep, persistent, and “true” from the inside of experience while remaining strictly physicalist about what exists.
+Meaning is experientially real, persistent, and identity-shaping — while remaining strictly **non-epistemic** and **non-ontological**.

 ---